CONGRATULATIONS TO THE 2018 CORE VALUES AWARD WINNERS!

 This year, there was a tie:

 District of Squamish, BC, for “Official Community Plan Update”.
 The District was determined to bring as many voices and perspectives as possible into the process on visioning the region just north of Vancouver over the next 20 years.
-To do that, they launched a visually compelling -- and somewhat less-than-slick -- campaign.
+To do that, they launched a visually compelling -- and intentionally less-than-slick -- campaign.

 (left-to-right: Dave Meslin, Christina Moore, District of Squamish Communications, Vince Verlaan, MODUS, and Sarah McJannet, Squamish planner.)